cupy/cupy/docs/source/tutorial/basic.rst

 .. currentmodule:: chainer

 This is the first section of the Chainer Tutorial.
-In this section, you will learn following things.
+In this section, you will learn following things:

 * Pros and cons of existing frameworks and why we are developing Chainer
 * Simple example of forward and backward computation